WFMX: History

-WFMX went on the air March 17, 1990 as a satellite fed oldies format under the call letters WHQO (Standing for "Headquarters for Oldies") changing a few years later to a community-based AC format as "The Light at the end of the dial".
-In the late 1990s, as ownership of the station changed frequently the station changed formats several times.
-Including simulcasting the sports of WSKW (1996–1999), top 40 as "The Party 108" (1999–2000), talk both simulcasting WVOM-FM from Bangor and solo before flipping to the current "Mix 107.9" in February 2005.
+WFMX went on the air March 17, 1990, as a satellite fed oldies format under the call letters WHQO (for "Headquarters for Oldies") changing a few years later to a community-based adult contemporary format as "The Light at the end of the dial".
+In the late 1990s, as ownership of the station changed frequently the station changed formats several times, including simulcasting the sports of WSKW (1996–1999), top 40 as "The Party 108" (1999–2000), and talk (both simulcasting WVOM-FM from Bangor and solo) before flipping to the current "Mix 107.9" in February 2005.
 In 1999 an effort was made to donate the station to Maine Public Radio; the donation was never completed, as it was contingent on a never-completed sale of Mountain Wireless' stations to Cumulus Media.

 In February 2007, the call letters were changed to WFMX, to more closely resemble the "Mix" name.
 Those calls were previously used by what is now WVBZ when it was licensed to Statesville, North Carolina.
 A power increase was granted as well, improving the signal to the south.
 WFMX had been working with the developers of the Hathaway Creative Center in Waterville with intentions anchor the refurbished mill in late 2008.
 Agreeable terms could not be met, so WFMX and its cluster-mates took occupancy of new space on Kennedy Memorial Drive in Waterville.